Here are some informal photos taken by club members at recent events. To view the full chorus photos (and to see

 Taking the applause

-The chorus sang three sets at the TRW Funday singout.
-It was an
+The chorus at TRW Funday

-This superb photograph was taken by Gina Henderson, the daughter of Anvil Chorus lead Fred Grove (back row, 1st on
+This superb photograph was taken by Gina Henderson, the daughter of Anvil Chorus lead Fred Grove (back row, 1st on the left) 07/07/2002

 You want HOW MUCH???